Jazz composition, master

 You will develop into a professional jazz composer under the guidance of Finland’s leading musicians, composers and top international names.
 You will learn to express yourself in your own unique way through your compositions.

-We are known worldwide for our high-quality teaching, comprehensive curriculum and abundant master class activity.
-You will have the opportunity to play and work with top-notch international jazz musicians.
+We are known worldwide for our high-quality teaching, comprehensive curriculum and abundant master class activities.
+You will have the opportunity to play and work with top-quality international jazz musicians.

 Content and objective of the programme

-As a master student, you can choose almost a third of your courses freely.
-In addition to composing classes, you can choose, e.g., music business, music technology or pedagogical studies.
+As a master’s student, you can choose almost a third of your courses freely.
+In addition to composing classes, you can choose studies in music business, music technology or pedagogy, for example.
 During your studies, you will also participate in different musical projects, master classes and social events.

-You can also choose courses organised by the other departments in Sibelius Academy or the two other Uniarts Helsinki academies.
+You can also choose courses organised by the other departments of the Sibelius Academy or the two other Uniarts Helsinki academies.
 You can also complete so-called joint studies that are available to all students.

-After completing your master’s degree, you have familiarized yourself with the tradition and current trends of jazz music, forming your own clear artistic vision as the basis for your expression.
-Master’s studies in jazz music focus on deepening artistic vision based on stylistic and technical expertise.
-Upon graduating, you can take on demanding roles as a composer, arranger, orchestra conductor and pedagogue.
+After completing your master’s degree, you have familiarised yourself with the tradition and current trends of jazz music, forming your own clear artistic vision as the basis for your expression.
+Master’s studies in jazz music focus on deepening your artistic vision based on stylistic and technical expertise.
+After graduating, you can take on demanding roles as a composer, arranger, orchestra conductor and pedagogue.

 Sibis Alumni Big Band